Open Data South Africa Toolkit

 If you’ve done basic spreadsheet editing and used Google Maps then you can source spatial data and create exciting spatial data visualisations on a variety of topics, from service delivery locations to natural resources.

-Read our mini-guide for a quick intro and example you can try or browse this list of spatial data resources.
+Read our for a quick intro and example you can try or browse this list of spatial data resources.

 Spatial policy areas